alpinelinux/alpine-mksite/about/index.md

 Alpine Linux is built around musl libc and busybox.
 This makes it smaller and more resource efficient than traditional GNU/Linux distributions.
-A container requires no more that 10 MB and a minimal installation to disk requires around 130 MB of storage.
+A container requires no more than 8 MB and a minimal installation to disk requires around 130 MB of storage.
 Not only do you get a fully-fledged Linux environment but a large selection of packages from the repository.